 An LEA that receives the additional concentration grant add-on described in EC Section 42238.02 is required to demonstrate how it is using these funds to increase the number of staff who provide direct services to students at schools with an enrollment of unduplicated students that is greater than 55 percent as compared to the number of staff who provide direct services to students at schools with an enrollment of unduplicated students that is equal to or less than 55 percent.
-The staff who provide direct services to students at schools with an enrollment of unduplicated students that is equal to or less than 55 percent.
-The staff who provide direct services to students at schools with an enrollment of unduplicated students that is equal to or less than 55 percent.
-The staff who provide direct services to students at schools that is equal to classified staff employed by the LEA; classified staff includes custodial staff.
+The staff who provide direct services to students must be certificated staff and/or classified staff employed by the LEA; classified staff includes custodial staff.